Top 10 Red Flowers That Attract Hummingbirds

 Red is also the favorite color of hummingbirds.
 So with a little bit of planning, your yard could be abuzz with these amazing fliers.
-Take a look at these top perennial picks, and start seeing red this growing season with a few of our favorite red flowers to attract hummingbirds.
+Here’s how to create a hummingbird-friendly plant combination.

 (Hemorocallis, Zones 3 to 10)